 The NetWeaver Gateway is an application server component which enables RFC communication with the application server.
 There are different types of RFC communication which enables communication with RFC clients, other RFC-enabled servers and programs.
 The following diagram describes the different types of RFC communication managed by the Gateway.

-While there are authorizations being checked in the first scenario (ABAP RFC), The actual protection layer for Registered and Started RFC programs are the REGINFO and SECINFO Access Control Lists (ACLs).
-The two ACLs (similar to network ACLs) need to be maintained appropriately in order ensure that only trusted systems and programs can connect to the application server.
+While there are authorizations being checked in the first scenario (ABAP RFC), the actual protection layer for Registered and Started RFC programs are the REGINFO and SECINFO Access Control Lists (ACLs).
+The two ACLs (similar to network ACLs) need to be maintained appropriately in order to ensure that only trusted systems and programs can connect to the application server.